Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

 We will still use $k$ as our index for the Gaussian process draws to make clear which draw links to which von Mises distribution.
 In short, \textit{SvM-p} can be described as following.

 If there are only two von Mises distributions, the general inverse logit function simplifies to the inverse logit and the model only needs one Gaussian process.
 The inverse logit function, $\psi^{-1}(z)$, is defined to be $\psi^{-1}(z) = \frac{\exp(z)}{1 + \exp(z)}$.
-The function is a map from $\mathbbm{R}$ to $(0, 1)$. \textit{SvM-p} reduces down to the following.
+The function is a map from $\mathbbm{R}$ to $(0, 1)$. \textit{SvM-p} reduces down to the following, which we will denote as \textit{SvM-p-2}.

-We make one last comment before we discuss the properties of the models. \textit{SvM-c} and \textit{SvM-p} can also be thought of in the framework of the Dependent Dirichlet Process or DDP \citep{MacEachernStevenN.DependentDirichletProcess2000}.
+We make a few more comments before we discuss the properties of the models. \textit{SvM-c} and \textit{SvM-p} can also be thought of in the framework of the Dependent Dirichlet Process or DDP \citep{MacEachernStevenN.DependentDirichletProcess2000}.
 To understand the DDP, we need to briefly introduce the Dirichlet Process.
 Given a base distribution, $F_0$, and for $i \in 1, 2, \dots$, a Dirichlet process assigns weights, $w_i$, to atoms or draws, $\xi_i$, from $F_0$.
-If $v_i \sim \textrm{Beta}(1, m)$, then the weight for $\theta_i$ is given by $v_i \prod_{j = 1}^{i - 1} (1 - v_j)$ in the stick breaking representation \citep{SethuramanJayaramConstructiveDefinitionDirichlet1994}.
+If $v_i \sim \textrm{Beta}(1, m)$, then the weight for $\xi_i$ is given by $v_i \prod_{j = 1}^{i - 1} (1 - v_j)$ in the stick breaking representation \citep{SethuramanJayaramConstructiveDefinitionDirichlet1994}.
 A Dependent Dirichlet Process extends the Dirichlet Process by attaching separate stochastic processes to $v_i$ and $\xi_i$.
 If a stochastic process is based on location, nearby distributions that use DDP atoms can resemble each other \citep{MacEachernStevenN.DependentDirichletProcess2000}.
 While we assume a finite number of components, we view $\xi_i$ as the means of a von Mises distributions for our models.
 Then, in this framework, \textit{SvM-c} only attaches a stochastic process to $\xi_i$ whereas \textit{SvM-p} only places a stochastic process on $v_i$.
 Note that we do not endow stochastic processes to both $\xi_i$ and $v_i$ in this work because such a model might be too rich to depend only on the spatial information.

+We also wish to discuss some notation.
+Because of our convention with \textit{SvM-p-2}, we will denote the number of von Mises distributions after the model if we need to specify $K$.
+For instance, \textit{SvM-c-3} indicates the model \textit{SvM-c} with $K = 3$.
+The one exception to this guideline is \textit{SvM}, which is \textit{SvM-c} with $K = 1$ and introduced in the supplementary material (cf, \eqref{model:SvM}).

+Finally, despite the focus on the circular case, the framework we introduce can easily be extended into directions of higher dimensions.
+Based on the discussion in Section \ref{ssection:higher_dim}, we can plug in the von Mises-Fisher in place of the von Mises distribution.
+We can also use the higher dimension version of the projected Gaussian process as a prior for the von Mises-Fisher for \textit{SvM-c}.
+The output from that process is marginally a unit vector, which can serve as the mean parameter for a von Mises-Fisher distribution.